bytewizer/cert2src/README.md

  --code        Set output format as csharp source code array.
  --width       Width of the source code array output (default 18).
 ```
-Note: if you do not provide a 'path' it will default to the current path.
+Note: you can included the --path flag without a path and it will default to the executable path location.

 ## Examples

 ```
-C:\project>cert2src https://www.google.com --path
+C:\project>cert2src.exe https://www.google.com --path

 -----BEGIN CERTIFICATE-----
 MIIDdTCCAl2gAwIBAgILBAAAAAABFUtaw5QwDQYJKoZIhvcNAQEFBQAwVzELMAkGA1UEBhMCQkUx